Income Protection For Self Employed

 Some jobs involve more risk than others.
 For example, manual workers are more likely to have an accident on the job than office workers.
 The physical nature of manual work also means you’re more likely to be unable to work due to an illness or injury.

-For this reason, those in riskier jobs pay more for their Self Employed Income Protection insurance.
+For this reason, those in riskier jobs pay more for their Self-Employed Income Protection Insurance than those in less dangerous roles such as office workers.

-How HMRC taxes Income Protection for self employed individuals, will depend on how you work and how you pay for the policy.
+Tax for Self Employed Income Protection will depend on how you work and how you pay for the policy.

 For Company Directors and Contractors

-As mentioned, if you work through your own limited company as a contractor or director, there are executive policies where your company can pay for the Income Protection.
+If you work through your own limited company as a contractor or director, there are executive policies where your company can pay for the Income Protection Insurance.

 In this case, premiums are eligible for corporation tax relief.
-But as you don’t pay tax on premiums, HMRC taxes the benefit instead when you make a claim.
-It’s therefore important to gross up the benefit (insure yourself for a higher figure so you get the correct net amount of tax) to compensate.
+Instead, HMRC taxes the payout when you make a claim.
+It’s therefore important to insure yourself for a higher figure so you get the correct net amount of tax (known as “grossing up”) to compensate.

 For Sole Traders